Skip to main content

 Mocking out all of the Prefab calls can be tedious, so we've added a feature called DataFiles to Prefab.

-Having your tests/CI reach out to Prefab to get the latest configuration is a viable approach, but for consistency & reproducibility many of us prefer to have full control over the configuration used to run tests.
+Having your tests/CI reach out to Prefab to get the latest configuration is a viable approach, but for consistency & reproducibility, many of us prefer to have full control over the configuration used to run tests.
+Datafiles are perfect for this use case.